 - The CPM Participating Function requesting event(s) to the CPM client and therefore also CPM Activity Events - Interoperability with OMA SIMPLE IM Clients - Client CPM-based Service Identification.
-RCS has its own extension identification format that can be used beyond CPM-based services as described in [PRD-RCC.07]. - Aggregation of IMDNs For RCS, the CPM Participating and Controlling Functions will never aggregate IMDNs - Denoting Messages in CPM Standalone Group Conversations and CPM Group Sessions - Message-UID: For RCS the CPM Participating Function shall never provide a Message-UID - IMAP folders vs generic folders: For RCS, generic folders shall be used rather than IMAP folders - For CPM Sessions:
+RCS has its own extension identification format that can be used beyond CPM-based services as described in [PRD-RCC.07]. - Aggregation of IMDNs For RCS, the CPM Participating and Controlling Functions will never aggregate IMDNs - Denoting Messages in CPM Standalone Group Conversations and CPM Group Sessions - Message-UID: For RCS the CPM Participating Function shall never provide a Message-UID - IMAP folders vs generic folders: For RCS, generic folders shall be used rather than IMAP folders - For CPM Sessions: - The functioning of the CPM Participating Function as a Proxy.
+For RCS the Participating Function shall always work as a Back-to-Back User Agent (B2BUA) and shall always stay in the media path. - Using multiple media streams in a session For RCS, there shall be only one media stream in a CPM session and it will be an MSRP stream.

-- The functioning of the CPM Participating Function as a Proxy.
-For RCS the Participating Function shall always work as a Back-to-Back User Agent (B2BUA) and shall always stay in the media path. - Using multiple media streams in a session For RCS, there shall be only one media stream in a CPM session and it will be an MSRP stream. - For RCS the CPM Participating Function shall thus also not have to handle cases where only part of the media streams have been accepted and at most one IWF will be involved in a session.
-Therefore, if an IWF indicates closure of the CPM session, Service Provider policy shall thus always be to close the CPM session completely. - The use of real-time continuous media, using RTP (Real Time Protocol) / Real Time Control Protocol) RTCP (in combination with CPM that is). - The modification of an ongoing CPM session.
-For RCS a client shall not request to add or remove - For RCS a client shall not request to add or remove media streams in an ongoing session and the handling of incoming requests requesting such modifications is thus out-of-scope for RCS.
-For RCS the only use case for sending a SIP INVITE request in an ongoing dialog for a CPM Session shall be to refresh the SIP Session timer as described in [RFC4028]. - The CPM Participating Function shall therefore reject any CPM Session Modification Requests with a SIP 488 Not Acceptable Here response. - The extension of a CPM 1-to-1 Session to a CPM Group Session.
+For RCS the CPM Participating Function shall thus also not have to handle cases where only part of the media streams have been accepted and at most one IWF will be involved in a session.
+Therefore, if an IWF indicates closure of the CPM session, Service Provider policy shall thus always be to close the CPM session completely.

+- The use of real-time continuous media, using RTP (Real Time Protocol) / Real Time Control Protocol) RTCP (in combination with CPM that is). - The modification of an ongoing CPM session.
+For RCS a client shall not request to add or remove media streams in an ongoing session and the handling of incoming requests requesting such modifications is thus out-of-scope for RCS.
+For RCS the only use case for sending a SIP INVITE request in an ongoing dialog for a CPM Session shall be to refresh the SIP Session timer as described in [RFC4028].
+The CPM Participating Function shall therefore reject any CPM Session

+Modification Requests with a SIP 488 Not Acceptable Here response.

+- The extension of a CPM 1-to-1 Session to a CPM Group Session.
 Instead, an RCS client shall set up a new CPM Group Session without referring to the CPM 1-to-1 session in the SIP INVITE for that CPM Group Session. - Temporarily declining a session with a SIP 480 response - Redirecting an incoming session with a SIP 302 response - Rejecting an incoming invitation for a 1-to-1 session with a SIP 603 response - Sending regular Messages to only one other participant in a CPM Group Chat conversation.